pudly/schmopera-hugo/content/articles/upcoming-gems-small-but-mighty-not-to-be-missed.md

 youtube_url = ""

 +++
-Muse 9
+Muse 9 - _Bon Appetit!
+A Musical Tasting Menu_, June 27 at Merchants of Green Coffee - a nosh-based concert, including Hoiby's piece, Danika Lorèn's _The Secret Lives of Vegetables_, and Peter Tiefenbach's _Chansons de mon placard_

-Tongue in Cheek
+Tongue in Cheek - Democracy in Action (May 1 at Lula Lounge), programme is at the audience's whim, with the help of online polls